Slow Cooker Chai Spiced Steel Cut Oatmeal

 This post is sponsored by Almond Breeze Almondmilk.

 There is something about winter-y weather that really makes me fire up my slow cooker.
 Don’t get me wrong, it certainly gets use all year round.
-But come the holidays?
-You better believe that guy is sitting on my kitchen counter all. the. time.

 I’ve long been a smoothie fanatic when it comes to my morning breakfast routine, but steel cut oats definitely come in at a close second.
 Their chewiness!
 It makes my heart go pitter-patter.